• Skip to primary navigation

 Yakushiji Temple

-In my opinion, Yakushiji Temple is one of the most interesting temples architecturally in Nara.
+In my opinion, Yakushiji Temple is one of the most interesting architectural temples in Nara.
 It was built in the late 7th century by Emperor Tenmu and dedicated to his sick wife’s recovery.
 Sadly the main hall of the temple was destroyed by a fire but was rebuilt in the 1970s.
 Among the exhibits here, you’ll find two different pagodas, the one in the east dates back to 730!

 Location: 457 Nishinokyocho, Nara, 630-8563, Japan // MAP